Pyramid Lake (Nevada): Water quality

 Because of the endangered species present and because the Lake Tahoe Basin comprises the headwaters of the Truckee River, Pyramid Lake has been the focus of several water quality investigations, the most detailed starting in the mid-1980s.
 Under direction of the U.S. Environmental Protection Agency, a comprehensive dynamic water quality computer model, the DSSAM Model was developed to analyze impacts of a variety of land use and wastewater management decisions throughout the 3120 sqmi Truckee River Basin.
 Analytes addressed included nitrogen, reactive phosphate, total dissolved solids, dissolved oxygen and nine other parameters.
 Based on the use of the model, some decisions have been influenced to enhance Pyramid Lake water quality and aid the viability of Pyramid Lake biota.
 Another contaminant of interest is mercury, introduced to Pyramid Lake from the Truckee River.
 It is suggested that mercury remediation efforts be carefully considered such that methylmercury production is not enhanced.

 Salinity increased from 3.7 to 5 g/L, and the pH level is about 9.
 Temperature ranges between near freezing (32 °F) to over 20 °C.

 Media

 Pyramid Lake was used as a stand-in for the Sea of Galilee in the 1965 biblical film, The Greatest Story Ever Told.
 Also, in 1961, part of The Misfits was filmed nearby.

+Pyramid Lake is a 2013 fiction thriller by Paul Draker, set near modern-day Pyramid Lake.